Joint Injury and Dislocations Sustained in Truck Accidents

-- Sprained Ankle: These occur when someone trips, twists, or rolls their ankle in a disruptive fashion such that the tissue which hold the ankle tight or torn or stretched.
+- Sprained Ankle: Sprains occur when someone trips, twists, or rolls their ankle in a disruptive fashion such that the tissue which hold the ankle tight or torn or stretched.

 - Runners Knee: Doctors use this term when people have pain in or around the knee after excessive recreation and physical activity.
 It is more of a condition than an actual injury.

-- Rotator Cuff Injury: Whenever the tissues that join the bone to muscle in the shoulder joint are torn, strained, or sprained, then you might have a rotator cuff injury.
+- Rotator Cuff Injury: Whenever the soft tissue that joins the bone to the muscle in the shoulder joint are torn, strained, or sprained, then you might have a rotator cuff tear injury.

 - Plica Syndrome: This term is used to describe pain or inflammation in the plica (underneath the knee).